mendix/docs/content/en/docs/refguide/version-control/version-control-troubleshooting/repository-size.md

 #### 4.1.3 Format change

-Mendix 10.X introduced a new version of the *.mpr* format.
-The key difference is that all documents, such as microflows, are no longer stored as part of the *.mpr* file but as separate files.
-The *.mpr* file functions as an index-file pointing to all the different files on disk.
+Mendix will introduce a new version of the *.mpr* format.
+The key difference is that all documents, such as microflows, will no longer be stored as part of the *.mpr* file but as separate files in the *mprcontents* directory.
+The *.mpr* file will function as an index-file pointing to all the different files on disk.

 This means that when you change a single document, like a microflow, only one file on disk will change.
 This allows Git to calculate an efficient delta, which results in a more appropriate repository growth.
+Functionally there will be no differences between the 'split' (v2) or the 'combined' (v1) format.

-Functionally there are no differences between the 'split' (v2) or the 'combined' (v1) format.
-As of Mendix 10.X new apps are created with the split-format (v2).
-Existing apps can be converted manually to the new format through `File -> Upgrade app to split MPR format (v2)`, which we intend to do automatically in a future version of Studio Pro.
+As a first step we will ensure new apps are created with the split-format (v2).
+Converting existing apps will initially be a manual action through the File menu.
+In a later release we intend to do automatic conversions from the combined-format (v1) to the split-format (v2).

 ### 4.2 Working with a Large Repository Size